javascript-tutorial/en.javascript.info/1-js/09-classes/06-extend-natives/article.md

 ```

 So when `arr.filter()` is called, it internally creates the new array of results exactly as `new PowerArray`.
-That's actually very cool, because we can keep using `PowerArray` methods further o the result.
+That's actually very cool, because we can keep using `PowerArray` methods further on the result.

 Even more, we can customize that behavior.